Vishvam10/Creative-Sketches/scripts/README.md

 ## Issues

+- [ ] Appends multiple `namespacing_variable` while working with multiple helper functions
 - [ ] p5 global functions are still prefixed with namespacing variable
-- [ ] A few functions like strokeWeight are not getting recognized when multiple classes are involved
+- [ ] A few functions like strokeWeight are not getting recognized when separating multiple helper files are involved